adilrandhawa/publicrepo/README.md

 # publicrepo
-public repo for testing
+public repo for testing.
-testing out repository for class purpose commiting my first changes in the development branch.
+testing out repository for class purpose. commiting my first changes in the development branch. commiting first change for a qa branch.